OxyContin maker, government attorneys in settlement talks | New Country 923

 OxyContin maker, government attorneys in settlement talks

-COLUMBUS, Ohio (AP) — State attorneys general and lawyers representing local governments said Tuesday they are in active negotiations with Purdue Pharma, maker of the prescription painkiller OxyContin, as they attempt to reach a landmark settlement over the nation’s opioid crisis.
+COLUMBUS, Ohio (AP) — State attorneys general and lawyers representing local governments said Tuesday they are in active settlement talks with Purdue Pharma, the maker of the prescription painkiller OxyContin that is facing billions of dollars in potential liability for its role in the nation’s opioid crisis.

 Purdue has been cast by attorneys and addiction experts as a main villain in the crisis for producing a blockbuster drug while understating its addiction risk.
 A report by NBC News said the privately held company has offered to settle for $10 billion to $12 billion.